PtJade-Ceramic/Muse-choose/README.md

 ## Foreword

-[MuseScore Notation Communication Group](https://musescore.org/node/295275) (`MSQQG`), the most active online community for musicians in China, focuses on discussing the use of MuseScore Studio and related music software and hardware and sharing music knowledge.
+[MuseScore Notation Communication Group](https://musescore.org/node/295275) (`MSQQG`), the most active online community for musicians in China, focuses on:

+- Discussing the use of MuseScore Studio and related music software and hardware, and
+- Sharing music knowledge.

 This document was drafted in accordance with the rules simplified from [ISO/IEC Directives, Part 2](https://www.iso.org/directives).